 Dr. Sigler Research

 Dr. Sigler has three major research interests.
 They include student mentoring programs and how to increase students' positive youth behaviors, school district teacher and administrator mentoring programs, and instructional strategies designed to increase students' classroom grades and standardized test scores.
+Also, he has a passion for technology and enjoys teaching students how to use it.

 Sigler, D. (2019).
 The impact of student mentoring programs on student achievement.
 (Unpublished doctoral dissertation).
-University of the Cumberlands, Williamsburg, KY. (click here)
+University of the Cumberlands, Williamsburg, KY. (click here) (E-Book Link)

 This doctoral dissertation analyzed the impact that an urban high school's student mentoring program had on junior students' standardized test scores.

 Sigler, D. (2018).
 A historical overview of transformational leadership.
 (Unpublished manuscript).
-University of the Cumberlands, Williamsburg, KY. (click here)
+University of the Cumberlands, Williamsburg, KY. (click here) (E-Book Link)

 This study breaks down the transformational leadership style of leadership along with a thorough historical analysis.
 It also puts this leadership style into context for teachers and administrators in today's schools.